 Once we receive your approved Form 4, your purchase becomes just like a normal firearm purchase.
 We will call you to come pick up your NFA item and complete the ATF Form 4473.
 You will also be required to pass a background check by BCI.
 Note that in NFA Item sales, all the same BCI background check rules apply as in Firearm Purchases.

-Purchasing a suppressor online is very similar to purchasing a firearm online.
-All suppressor
+Purchasing a suppressor or SBR online is very similar to purchasing a firearm online.
+All suppressor and SBR

 Note that not all FFL dealers are licensed to complete suppressor and/or SBR transfers.
 In order to complete your NFA purchase, your FFL dealer must have an additional license called a SOT (“Special Occupational Taxpayer”) license to transfer suppressors.
 Those dealers that hold a SOT license are referred to as Class III Dealers.
 When selecting a local dealer to complete your NFA transfer, make sure they are also a Class III Dealer.

-Once the suppressor has been received by your local FFL, they will assist you in completing the ATF transfer paperwork (Form 4) to transfer the suppressor from the local FFL dealer to you or your gun trust.
-Your local FFL dealer will hold your suppressor until your approval paperwork is returned from the ATF.
+Once the suppressor or SBR has been received by your local FFL, they will assist you in completing the ATF transfer paperwork (ATF Form 4) to transfer the suppressor or SBR from the local FFL dealer to you or your gun trust.
+Your $200 application fee (Tax Stamp) will be sent in to the ATF with your Form 4.
+Your local FFL dealer will hold your suppressor or SBR until your approval paperwork is returned from the ATF.

 As explained above, all suppressors must be registered to a single individual or a legal entity

 such as a corporation, partnership or trust.
 Thanks to NFA trusts, you can easily set up a legal